 There are a variety of employment websites that list open opportunities throughout the country.

 Depending on your skills, there are excellent employment opportunities for expats in Malaysia.
-Of course, the best jobs in Malaysia are the ones you’re qualified for and that pay well.
+Of course, the best jobs in Malaysia are the ones you’re qualified for, and that pays well.
 It’s always best to find a job before you make the move, as the type of work you want to do may determine the type of visa you need.